 - Equipment such as dusters and a vacuum cleaner

-However, you will come across multiple customers who are not favoring using harsh chemicals in their homes.
+However, you will come across multiple customers who are not favouring using harsh chemicals in their homes.
 So, you need to consider eco-friendly cleaning agents like organic and green products that are less harsh on the human body – especially for people with asthma and allergies.

 You can purchase the equipment or cleaning products at retailers like Walmart or grocery stores in the initial stage.
 And once your company grows, you can navigate to buy large bulk orders from a janitorial supply center.